Remote Desktop

 Configure Windows App

-1. download the configuration file.
+1. Download the axon configuration file and soma configuration file.

 2. Open the Windows App.

-3. Navigate to the Windows App menu bar (at the top of the screen).
+• Navigate to the Windows App menu bar (at the top of the screen).

 • Click on the Connections menu option to ‘Import from RDP file…’.